There is no safe and easy connection between the bike lanes on Sandy Bay Road and the Hobart waterfront.

 It would also provide a direct link to the Hobart waterfront for walkers and bike riders, bypassing the hillier suburban streets.

 While The Resource Management and Planning Appeals Tribunal rejected the Hobart City Council’s plan for the walkway in 2015, the local council has plans to revive the project.
-But we should all be prepared for another public battle.

 - 15 March 2022 — Councillor Mike Dutta proposes the Hobart Council receive a report which outlines the history of the walkway and potential steps forward for councillors to decide whether to keep pursuing the walkway.